sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-17-HTB-Optimum.md

 ```

-We'll check out the python script, `searchsploit -m 39161.py` will copy the exploit to the pwd.
+We'll check out the python script, `searchsploit -m 39161.py` will copy the exploit to the pwd (present working directory).
 ...looks promising...

 ```